marten-seemann/draft-seemann-masque-connect-udp-ecn/draft-seemann-masque-connect-udp-ecn.md

 # Introduction

+Explicit Congestion Notification marking {{!RFC3168}} uses two bits in the IP header to signal congestion from a network to endpoints.

 {{!RFC9298}} describes how UDP datagrams can be proxied in HTTP.
-This allows the proxying of the payload of UDP datagrams, however, it is not possible to proxy the ECN bits, thereby effectively bleaching ECN.
+This allows the proxying of the payload of UDP datagrams, however, it is not possible to proxy the ECN bits.
 This document defines an extension to {{!RFC9298}} that allows the proxying of the ECN bits without imposing any encoding overhead.

 When establishing a tunnel, the client registers four context identifiers, one for each ECN marking.
 These context identifiers are then used to: